wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 This section explains how to configure the connection to the manager.

 .. note::
-  To avoid a permanent lost of communication with the manager, the only setting included in the shared configuration of this section is **force_reconnect_interval**.
+  To avoid a permanent loss of communication with the manager, the only setting included in the shared configuration of this section is **force_reconnect_interval**.

 Subsections
 -----------